This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-What is the best pan for cooking tortillas?
+What’s the best pan for cooking tortillas?

-How do I reheat tortillas?
+How can I reheat flour tortillas?

 What’s the best way to store leftover tortillas?

-Store leftover tortillas in a sealed plastic bag or airtight container at room temperature for up to 2 days.
-For longer storage, refrigerate for up to a week or freeze them.
+Keep any leftover tortillas in a sealed plastic bag or an airtight container at room temperature for up to 2 days.
+If you want to store them longer, refrigerate for up to a week or freeze them.

 How do I keep the tortillas soft after cooking?

-Place cooked tortillas on a plate and cover them with a clean dish towel to trap the steam and keep them soft.
+To keep your cooked tortillas soft, stack them on a plate and cover them with a clean dish towel.
+This traps the steam and keeps them nice and tender.

 Ways To Use Leftover Ingredients